sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 Dan Bump, Anne Schilling, Mark Shimozono, Nicolas Thiéry, Viviane Pons

-This project was started during Sage Days 40 by Dan Bump, Dan Orr, Anne Schilling, Mark Shimozono and Nicolas Thiéry and preliminary patches are in the sage-combinat queue (see extended_affine_weyl_groups_sd40.patch and affine_iwahori_hecke_algebras.patch).
+This project was started during Sage Days 40 by Dan Bump, Dan Orr, Anne Schilling, Mark Shimozono, and Nicolas Thiéry and preliminary patches are in the sage-combinat queue (see extended_affine_weyl_groups_sd40.patch and affine_iwahori_hecke_algebras.patch).

-Viviane Pons : I have some programs already in sage-combinat on non symmetric Macdonald polynomials, see trac_6629_abstract_ring_of_multivariate_polynomials_with_several_bases_vp.patch
+Viviane Pons: I have some programs already in sage-combinat on non symmetric Macdonald polynomials, see trac_6629_abstract_ring_of_multivariate_polynomials_with_several_bases_vp.patch

 Finalization of the Coxeter3 integration into Sage